Treatment Instead of Jail: How Drug Possession Laws Are Changing

 • legal implications

-Substance abuse’s impact is felt by people other than the individual with the disorder.
-Addiction affects family members, friends, coworkers, and other people too.
+The impact of substance use disorder is felt by people other than the individual with the disorder.
+Addiction affects family members, friends, coworkers, and other people, too.

 Reducing the stigma around addiction can help more people get the treatment they need and lead a full, healthy life.